This one is written for Saudi Arabian Airlines in Manila. Please, please, please put me on your no-fly list.

-I was supposed to tell you about motorbiking all over the hilly interior of Siquijor Island in the Philippines, clacking through volcano gears on a quest.
+Dear readers.
+I was supposed to tell you about what happened after I survived Typhoon Haiyan on a small island.
+How I ended up motorbiking all over the hilly interior of Siquijor Island in the Philippines, clacking through volcano gears on a quest.
 How that after much effort, I located one of the famous “witch doctors” there.
-And how I negotiated for an herbal love potion and protection amulet — both may come in handy one day.
+And how I negotiated for a Siquijor love potion and protection amulet — both may come in handy one day.

-But my annual ritual of getting home for Christmas was far more interesting.
+But thanks to Saudi Arabian Airlines in Manila, my annual ritual of getting home for Christmas was far more interesting.

 I sat alone at an adjacent gate, clammy hands fondling the silk sheet in my lap, while I watched more and more passengers file into the waiting area.

 In only minutes there would be enough fuel squirted into my plane to carry us all the ten or so hours to Saudi Arabia — the first leg of my more than 28 hours in the air to get home this year.
 Oh, how I wanted to simply present my boarding pass and join my fellow passengers where I should have been.
 But there was just one, tiny problem:

 I was preparing to put on a dress.

 I certainly didn’t leave the guesthouse that morning with aspirations of donning feminine garments.
 No, in fact, I had put on my manly cammo shorts and an equally manly typhoon survivor t-shirt.
 But the problem, which Saudi Arabian Airlines in Manila had failed to mention in their tiny reservation email — most of which was in Arabic — is that they maintain a strict dress code.